joannj35/debruijn-sequence-parser/README.md

 2. Run the installer and follow the on-screen instructions to complete the installation.
 3. Launch the De Bruijn Sequence Parser app from your desktop or start menu.

-## Contributing
-Contributions to this project are highly appreciated.
-If you have suggestions or improvements, please fork the appropriate branch of the repository, make your changes, and submit a pull request.

-## Support
+## Citation
-If you encounter any issues or require assistance, please open an issue on the repository's [issue page](https://github.com/joannj35/debruijn-sequence-parser/issues).
+If you use this software or the [data it produces](https://github.com/joannj35/debruijn-sequence-parser/tree/master/data) in your work,  please cite it using the following reference:

+Etzion, T., Jozen, J., & Dally, R. (2024). debruijn-sequence-complexity-distribution (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.10685239

 ## LICENSE
 This project is licensed under Apache License 2.0.
 For more information, see the LICENSE file in this repository.

+## Support
+If you encounter any issues or require assistance, please open an issue on the repository's [issue page](https://github.com/joannj35/debruijn-sequence-parser/issues).